 The “CLIP reflection & coaching guide for teachers & TAs” has been included in CPD packs almost as an afterthought since my work with Norwich Primary Academy.
-However, I have never myself had the opportunity to witness its true power in the hands of two teachers speaking to each other.
+However, I have only recently had the opportunity to witness its true power in the hands of two teachers speaking to each other.

 * includes a link to a special edition for Teaching for Pleasure delegates *